Weather for Perth

 All students who are in their 11th or 12th year of schooling must be involved in either:

 This means that most Year 10 students return to school.
-Any student who does not wish to return to school will need to seek exemption by completing an Application for Exemption Form.
+Any student who does not wish to return to school will need to seek exemption by completing an EXEMPTION FORM.

 Students may choose to complete a program in Years 11 and 12 that leads to employment, a traineeship or apprenticeship, TAFE or University.